robrich/aspire-accelerator-workshop/1-everything/AspireEverything.WebVue/README.md

 About the sample
 ----------------

-This app uses React, Vite, and TypeScript.
+This app uses Vue.js, Vite, and TypeScript.

 Vite is a great TypeScript development server, and also serves as a reverse-proxy to the backend APIs.